 Food wise, Dublin not only has an eclectic taste of restaurants, but you can have something to eat at all hours.
 Most restaurants open until late and there are also 24/7 shops with fast food options.

-Best areas to eat out
+Best areas to eat out in Dublin

 Restaurants, pubs and bars are everywhere to be found in Dublin’s city center, so any area is good to have lunch or dinner.
 If you’re looking for good traditional Irish pubs, we suggest heading to Temple Bar.